MyAnsible/Apollo/CONTRIBUTING.md

 * [Docker](http://docker.io) for application container runtimes
 * [Weave](https://github.com/zettio/weave) for networking of docker containers

-We want Apollo core to be as slim as possible providing a cloud agnostic mesos cluster with an autodiscovery system based on consul for multi-service tasks.
+We want Apollo core to be as slim as possible providing a cloud agnostic Mesos cluster with an autodiscovery system based on consul for multi-service tasks.

 This reduces the impact of core changes allowing the user customise Apollo behaviour via plugins for satisfying the requirements of a given project.